alexis-brosseau/Ebay-Scraper/README.md

 ## How to Use: ##

+1. Install the requirements.
-1. Add *EbayScraper.py* to your project directory.
+2. Add *EbayScraper.py* to your project directory.
-2. Import it.
+3. Import it.

 ---